yobgob/too-many-hooks/README.md

 ## Guiding Principles

 - There should be one obvious way to do each thing
-- Hook functionality can overlap as long as they each have a unique defined purpose
-- Features should be self-contained
 - Explicit is better than implicit
 - Code should be extensible but not unopinionated
-- Code should be self-documenting

 ## Getting Started